-Marisa Armanino Williams is an Associate in the Intellectual Property Litigation practice group and focuses her practice on patent litigation.
-She has assisted in litigating patents covering a broad range of technology, from genome sequencing to social networking websites to jet engine turbomachinery.
-In addition to litigating in federal district court, Marisa has experience in Section 337 investigations before the United States International Trade Commission.
+Marisa Armanino Williams is an Associate in the Intellectual Property Litigation Group and focuses her practice on patent litigation.
+She has litigated patents covering a broad range of technology in the software, life sciences, and hardware fields.
+In addition to litigating in federal court, Marisa has experience in Section 337 investigations before the United States International Trade Commission.

-Marisa currently manages multiple patent litigation cases related to genome sequencing technology.
-She has experience in all aspects of patent litigation, including arguing and drafting summary judgment motions, deposing inventors, developing invalidity and non-infringement theories, and managing complex discovery issues.
+Marisa has substantial experience in all stages of patent litigation, including trial and pretrial work, arguing and drafting dispositive motions, deposing inventors and other witnesses, developing claim constructions and invalidity and non-infringement theories, and managing complex discovery issues.

 Marisa currently serves on the Firm’s Pro Bono Committee and Professional Development and Communication Committee.
-She also has volunteered as an attorney with the Federal Pro Bono Project for the US District Court for the Northern District of California.
+She also has volunteered as an attorney with the Federal Pro Bono Project for the United States District Court for the Northern District of California.

 - Representing Google Inc. and Motorola Mobility LLC in patent cases in the Eastern District of Texas relating to digital rights management technology.
 Secured a jury verdict of non-infringement of all five asserted patents.